DushyantBhardwaj07/TodoList/README.md

 Follow these steps to get the To-Do List app up and running:

-1. 🍴 Fork this repository: `git clone https://github.com/your-username/ejs-todolist.git`
+1. 🍴 Fork this repository.
 2. 🚀 Navigate to the project directory.
 3. 📦 Install dependencies: `npm install`
 4. ▶️ Start the server: `node app.js`